pandas DataFrames

 sample12 KO typeB 3 mus musculus None

-1. Asign the value female to rows where the replicate column has a value of 1.
-We do this with the loc method, which allows us to access rows that meet our condition, then we specify the column (sex) in which we want to assign the value female.
+1. We assign the value female to rows where the replicate column has a value of 1.
+We do this with the loc method, which allows us to only access rows that meet our condition and then specify the column (sex) where we want to assign the value female.

 # Assign "female" to rows where replicate is 1